Board of Directors

 Art Wiebe, Property

 Art and his wife Alma are members at Bethel Mennonite Church.
 Art graduated from CMBC and has spent most of his working life as a carpenter and construction site-superintendent, with short periods of work for Manitoba’s Emergency Measures Organization.
 He retired from Westland Construction Ltd. in 2011.
 He has volunteered on both the WMES and Westgate boards while his children were students there, several terms on the BMC’s Property Committee, Chiara House, and MDS.
 Art and Alma have a personal interest in the work of the Pilgrim Group at BMC, and Bethel’s membership in the Supportive Communities Network.
-We embrace the BMCS Inc’s mission “to compassionately meet the needs of residents….regardless of faith tradition”.
+We embrace the BMCS Inc’s mission “to compassionately meet the needs of residents…regardless of faith tradition”.

-Bruno Klassen, Property/Governance
+Bruno Klassen, Property

 Bruno and his wife Caroline moved to Winnipeg in 2014 to be near their children and grandchildren.
 After graduating from MCI, Bruno attended CMBC for two years, while also spending four years with CBC Hymn Sing.
 He then spent four years studying singing in Detmold, Germany.
 After his time in Germany he joined his father-in-law’s business for a planned one-year stint.
 Ten years later he bought the business, and after thirty years, retired from an enjoyable career in retail.